tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 }
 ```

-Add constants and utility functions that query the state of UTF sequences
+## Add constants and utility functions that query the state of UTF sequences (well-formedness, etc.)
-(well-formedness, etc.):

 ```cpp
 namespace std::uc {